 Email marketing remains a powerful tool for brands in the 21st century.
 If you think about your own email inbox, it is likely full of fresh emails every day from brands both large and small.
 Each one has a unique offer or new product introduction that is designed to pique the interest of consumers.
-Growing your email marketing list can help you maintain a consistent line of contact with your customer base, allows you to offer them unique deals other customers aren't afforded, and it can lower your CPA as well.
+Growing your email marketing list can help you maintain a consistent line of contact with your customer base.
+This allows you to offer them unique deals other customers aren’t afforded, and it can lower your CPA as well.
 Email marketing has one of the lowest CPA rates.

 Use Re-marketing Campaigns

 Re-marketing campaigns offer businesses a second chance to capture the same audience.
 The most common example is the abandoned online shopping cart.
 Customers browse a site, add one or more items to the cart, and then change their minds or simply get distracted by something else while surfing the web.
-Re-marketing campaigns can be deployed in more than 100 different ways using Google analytics, from simple email reminders to registered customers to social media ads that promote the same products to that consumer on a different site to catch their eye again.
+Re-marketing campaigns can be deployed in more than 100 different ways using Google analytics.
+Examples include simple email reminders to registered customers to social media ads that promote the same products to that consumer on a different site to catch their eye again.
 Re-marketing can lower your CPA but not having to start fresh on customer acquisition at the top of the sales funnel.
 Those individuals looked once already, you just have to catch their eye again.